shrimankar16/Jobby-Application/README.md

-In this project, let's build a **Jobby App** by applying the concepts we have learned till now.
+Use this url to visit the site "https://jobapp16102004.ccbp.tech/" In this project, let's build a **Jobby App** by applying the concepts we have learned till now.

 ### Refer to videos below: